 Tusekile in conversation with two CAMFED scholars whom she mentors.
 (Photo: Eliza Powell/CAMFED)

-Working in partnership with CAMFED’s CAMA alumnae and other community members, Tusekile is a powerful advocate for girls’ rights.
+Working alongside the CAMFED Association (CAMA) - the network of women leaders educated with CAMFED support - and other community members, Tusekile is a powerful advocate for girls’ rights.
 She attends parents’ meetings and advocates for the benefits of keeping girls in school and out of early marriages.
-After school, Tusekile provides girls with mentorship and pastoral support, and is an inspiring role model for many.
+After school, Tusekile provides girls mentorship and pastoral support, and is an inspiring role model for many.